sparklabnyc/street_tree_storm_resistance_2026/README.md

-# Identification and Spatial Distribution of Storm-Resilient Stree Tree Species in New York City
+# Identification and Spatial Distribution of Storm-Resilient Street Tree Species in New York City

 **Authors:**
 Ann Zhao Dai, mentored by Dr. Robbie M. Parks and Dr. Anna Palmer, 2026